-Manchester United v Burnley
+Rashford scores as Man Utd beat Burnley in EFL Cup

 Post update

-Josh Cullen (Burnley) wins a free kick in the attacking half.
+Connor Roberts (Burnley) wins a free kick in the attacking half.

 Booking

-Josh Cullen (Burnley) is shown the yellow card for a bad foul.
+Antony (Manchester United) is shown the yellow card for a bad foul.

 Post update

-Attempt saved.
-Benson Manuel (Burnley) left footed shot from outside the box is saved in the top right corner.
+Foul by Antony (Manchester United).

-Foul by Tyrell Malacia (Manchester United).
+I mean, with the Comical GK gaffs made tonight by Dubravka (MU) thrown into mix, as bad as Burnley played against such also-rans they could & should've rescued a Draw & Extra Time at least